WayfaringBloke/dnd/writing/pub/Character_Creation.md

 - You were kidnapped and subjected horrible experiments.

 ### Burned Hacker
+You have seen enough information to convince you that:
+- a
 - Made redundant as a security officer for the HyperMall

 ### Discharged Corp Killer